 Find the Grass = Find the Bass is a common mantra in my boat.

 Vegetation like reeds, hydrilla, hyacinths, dollar pads, and more almost ALWAYS hold bass.
-When you’re looking for one of the most reliable ways to find out where bass live in lakes, look for vegetation.
+When looking for one of the most reliable ways to find out where bass live in lakes, look for vegetation.

 INSIDER TIP

 Vegetation can be fished with a wide variety of baits and lures.
 For submerged grass, try throwing a chatterbait or rattle trap and ripping it through the grass to elicit bites.
 Slow-moving soft plastics also work well.
 For matted vegetation, punchbaits are the go-to bait.
 Swimjigs are effective in pads because they can be fished without much risk of getting stuck.
-Flip reeds for bass in high percentage areas.
+Finally, flip reeds for bass in high percentage areas.

 Check out Bass Fishing Insider’s article on fishing for bass in the reeds for great information on fishing reeds, a common piece of vegetation.

-- Underwater humps
+• Underwater humps

-- Wood
+• Wood

-Tip #2 Water Temperature Affects Where Bass are Located
+Tip #2 Water Temperature Affects Where Bass Are Located

 Insider Tip